 This recipe for Asian meatballs involves light and tender turkey meatballs that are seasoned with Asian flavors, tossed in a honey garlic sauce and served over a colorful carrot rice.
 It’s a quick and easy weeknight meal that the whole family will love!

 Who likes meatballs?
 We sure do!
 My girls will happily eat any and all meatballs, including turkey meatballs and Greek meatballs.
 But the whole spaghetti and meatballs thing gets tiring after a while so I’m always on the look out for other variations.
-This recipe for asian turkey meatballs with carrot rice is definitely a unique take on meatballs.
+This recipe for Asian meatballs with carrot rice is definitely a unique take on meatballs.

 This recipe uses ground turkey instead of beef to lighten things up a bit – these meatballs are not greasy at all.
 The meat is mixed with panko and flavored with cilantro, soy sauce, garlic, and a touch of sriracha – not enough to make it super spicy, just enough to add flavor.